 - FreeStyle Libre 14-Day sensor readings may be altered when taking high levels of aspirin

-*The FreeStyle LibreLink app is only compatible with certain mobile devices and operating systems.
-Please check their compatibility guide for more information about device compatibility before using the app.
+*The FreeStyle LibreLink app and FreeStyle Libre 2 app are only compatible with specific mobile devices and operating systems.
+Please check the compatibility guides for these apps for more information about device compatibility before using the app.
 Use of the FreeStyle LibreLink app requires registration with LibreView, a service provided by Abbott and Newyu, Inc.

-**Among patient-applied, on-body sensors.
-Date on file, Abbott Diabetes Care.
+§Among patient-applied, on-body sensors.
+Data on file, Abbott Diabetes Care.